ellecrisostomo/ellecrisostomo.github.io/IS445-Storm_Project.md

 *Elle Crisostomo, Jaida Duson, Emily Fletcher, Jun Hur*

 ## Storm Types by State
+Select a state from the dropdown to see its 10 most common storm types in 2025, and how frequently they occurred.
 <div>
   <iframe src="/bar_chart.html" width="1000" height="500" frameborder="0"></iframe>
 </div>

+Click on a storm type bar to show where those storms occurred most frequently across the United States.
 <div>
   <iframe src="/storms_dashboard.html" width="2000" height="900" frameborder="0"></iframe>
 </div>